Rachel Doornekamp | December 4th, 2019

 The DTG3 is most effective when it has deployed less than 300m of tether.
 If over 300m, it is best practice to operate in lower currents.
 The Revolution is very capable with the tether deployed even up to the 800m amount.

-The DTG3 and Revolution ROVs last for up to 8 hours on a single charge.
-The recharge time on the DTG3 is 90 minutes and it can be trickle charged during operation by plugging the controller into a standard 110-240 VAC outlet.
+The DTG3 and Revolution ROVs last for up to 6 hours on a single charge.
+The DTG3 can be trickle charged during operation by plugging the controller into a standard 110-240 VAC outlet.

-The Revolution recharge time is also 90 minutes.
-While it cannot be trickle charged, the batteries on the ROV are swappable so they can be interchanged with the spare set within a minute and return to operation immediately.
+The Revolution, while it cannot be trickle charged, the batteries on the ROV are swappable so they can be interchanged with the spare set within a minute and return to operation immediately.

 Rated for 1000 charge cycles, our Lithium Ion batteries are extremely durable and long lasting.
 At the end of the batteries’ operational life, they can be replaced.
 We are happy to either perform the replacement for you or send you technical guides to help you do it yourself.